Minimal disc diagrams of 5/9-simplicial complexes: Introduction

 The paper's main result is already mentioned without proof in \cite{O-8loc} (Section $5.3$) as an application concerning some weakly systolic complexes and groups.
 Because the $5/9$-condition implies the hyperbolicity of weakly systolic complexes, it is more general than the well studied conditions for hyperbolicity: local $7$-largeness for $7$-systolic complexes (see \cite{JS1}, Section $2$), and SD$_{2}^{\ast}$(7) for weakly systolic complexes (see \cite{O-sdn}, Section $7$).

-\textbf{Acknowledgements.} The author would like to thank Damian Osajda for introducing her to the subject, posing the problem, and useful remarks.
-The author was partially supported by the Grant $19/6-020/961-120/14$ of the Ministry for Science of the Republic of Srpska.
+\textbf{Acknowledgements.} The author is grateful to Damian Osajda for introducing her to the subject, posing the problem and helpful remarks.
+The author would also like to thank Djordje Baralic for hospitality and useful discussions during her visit at the Mathematical Institute of the Serbian Academy of Sciences and Arts, Belgrade in December $2017$.